-However, the council has agreed to pay all staff Grade 2 spinal column point 3 which is £18,562 (£9.62 per hour) as a minimum.
-This is £0.90 per hour above the national living wage rate which is currently £8.72.
+However, the council has made a commitment to pay all staff, as a minimum, grade 2 (point 3) which is £9.62 per hour.
+This is above the current national living wage rate which is currently £8.91.

-Lowest gross pay is £18,562 (2019/20: £18,065) which represents a 6.40:1 ratio to that of the Chief Executive.
-The multiplier is monitored each year and the differential between the top earner and the lowest earner has remained static.
+The ‘pay multiple’ - the ratio between the highest paid salary and the median average salary of the council’s workforce is 5.05:1.
+The multiplier is monitored each year and the differential between the top earner and the median average earner has remained static.